Beekeeping in Ireland: Asian Hornet

 Although Ireland, unlike Britain, does not have European hornets (Vespa crabro), it has been observed that the Asian hornet (Vespa velutina) exhibits considerable geographic adaptability, with regular sightings in Britain since 2016.
 The Vespa velutina will readily predate on Apis mellifera hives, which are unable to defend themselves against their attacks, resulting in significant deaths, and potential collapse of the colonies.

 In 2021, an "alive but dying" Asian hornet (Vespa velutina), was found in Dublin.
 There was no evidence of a nest in the area and the hornets' point of entry was believed to be via a nearby international transportation hub.
 To date Ireland appears to still be free from any hornets (insects in the genus Vespa).
 DNA analysis later concluded that the Vespa velutina was an accidental import from Britain or Europe and not from an established Irish nest.
 The research also confirmed that all Vespa velutina within Europe presently are descended from one mated queen imported from China into France 2004, showing the possibility of Asian hornets becoming established in Ireland from only one queen, although it is doubtful that the Irish weather would enable a viable population to develop, but continued climate change will likely facilitate this.

+In August 2025, multiple Asian hornets (Vespa velutina), were found in Cork city, following almost two weeks of intensive searching their nest was located by the Asian Hornet Management Group, chaired by the National Parks and Wildlife Service.
+It was stated that the nest would be removed and taken to the National Museum of Ireland, with DNA testing conducted on the hornets to determine their origin.
+No information was provided on whether the nest was producing Queens or if it was the only nest in County Cork.